-The Children’s Treatment Centre of Chatham-Kent (CTC-CK) has served the community for over 74 years as a non-profit treatment centre with an elected board of directors.
+The Children’s Treatment Centre of Chatham-Kent (CTC-CK) has served the community for more than 75 years as a non-profit treatment centre with an elected board of directors.
 With professional staff and volunteers, the Centre is committed to providing support and serving needs both in the centre and in our community.

 Mission: Providing specialized therapy and innovative programs to empower children, youth and their families to reach their individual potential